Emplea-do/emplea_do/readme.md

 Example:` "Data Source=C:\\CODE\\emplea_do\\mydb.db;" `

+## Slack Configuration

+To configure your own slackservice just follow the [Official](https://api.slack.com/messaging/webhooks#getting_started) to get started.
+After you completed slack configuration, you should have a **token** and a **workspace section**, with a Webhook URL that'll look something like this `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`, you should only be interested in `T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX` (because that is what we are going to use in the appsetting).

+Now add your **token** with key `"slackVerificationToken"` and **workspace section** with key `"slackWebhookEndpoint"` in `appsettings.json`.

 ## If you have any questions or just want to hang out ##

 - We have a [slack channel](https://empleado-slack.azurewebsites.net)